OData Connector - Consuming Data

 -

-User/password: User name and password of a user from the portal in which the service is provided.
-This user requires rights to the example application "Calendar1", from which the data in the example service originates.
+Username/Password: The username and password of a user from the portal where the service is provided.
+This user needs permissions for the sample application "Calendar1," from which the data in the sample service is sourced.

-In addition to the name and a description of the connection, the following authentication methods can be configured in general information:
+In addition to the name and a description of the connection, the following authentication methods can generally be configured in the general settings:

 Authentication